linroger/Finance-Notes-and-Marginalia/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 7/Week 7- Kohler Case Assignment Review.md

  - Whose perspective is relevant?

 ## APPROXIMATING HERBERT KOHLER'S OFFER: STEP 7
- - Apply minority discountand [[Class Note 10 Liquidity and Class Note 10 Liquidity and Liquidity Managementliquidity management|liquidity]] discount to arrive at [[HBS Kohler A|Herbert Kohler]]'s offer of $55,400 per share (using typical WACC)
+ - Apply minority discountand [liquidity](../../../Financial%20Markets%20and%20Institutions/III.%20Liquidity%20of%20Assets/Class%205-%20Private%20Information,%20Liquidity,%20and%20Securitization/Class%20Note%2010%20Liquidity%20and%20Class%20Note%2010%20Liquidity%20and%20Liquidity%20Managementliquidity%20management.md) discount to arrive at [Herbert Kohler](../../Problem%20Sets/HBS%20Kohler%20A.md)'s offer of $55,400 per share (using typical WACC)
  ![500](b4dbfdd6ea5a6b4e7b2aed6693d66ecc.png)
 ## APPROXIMATING HERBERT KOHLER'S OFFER: STEP 7
  - Using total beta and adjusted WACC of 14.18% to reflect lack of diversification
  ![500](c0a1b1d6c2cd330b199f275b6febcec5.png)
- - With [[Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation|total beta approach]], a lackof [[Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation|marketability discount]] of 20% (less than on previous slide) brings value already below $55,400
+ - With [total beta approach](Week%207-%20Private,%20Family%20and%20Closely‐held%20Firms%20-Analysis%20and%20Valuation.md), a lackof [marketability discount](Week%207-%20Private,%20Family%20and%20Closely‐held%20Firms%20-Analysis%20and%20Valuation.md) of 20% (less than on previous slide) brings value already below $55,400
  - This calculation could be viewed as the "value to Kohler"
 	- He would argue that he is not diversified

 ## MULTIPLES ANALYSIS
  - Based on financials of comparable companies (Exhibit 7b), calculate:
 	- EV / Sales, EV / EBITDA, EV / CF, EV / EBIAT
- - Given [[Week 7- Private, Family and Closely‐held Firms -Analysis and Valuation|Kohler Co]].'s distribution of business across Kitchen & Bath and Power Systems, one option is to take the average and/or median multiples of the Kitchen & Bath and Power Systems [[Comps Definition, How They're Used in Analysis, and Example|comparables]] separately
+ - Given [Kohler Co](Week%207-%20Private,%20Family%20and%20Closely‐held%20Firms%20-Analysis%20and%20Valuation.md).'s distribution of business across Kitchen & Bath and Power Systems, one option is to take the average and/or median multiples of the Kitchen & Bath and Power Systems [comparables](../../Financial%20Ratios/Comps%20Definition,%20How%20They're%20Used%20in%20Analysis,%20and%20Example.md) separately
  - Apply multiples to Kohler LTM financials (most current numbers)
 	- We use the weighted 80% Kitchen & Bath and 20% Power Systems multiples for the equity value calculation
 	- Then use the median of the enterprise values implied by the 4 multiples (EV to Sales, EBITDA, CF, and EBIAT)